Subject Source: Art & Architecture Thesaurus

 Abstract Harold J. Chance (1898-1975) worked for peace education through the American Friends Service Committee, the Peace Caravans, the Youth Section of the Emergency Peace Campaign, the Institute of International Relations, and the Friends Peace Service from 1934-1964.
 Included in the Harold Chance papers are correspondence, journals, writings, mailings, reports, and materials on the Friends Peace Service.
 Also included are Harold Haines Brinton's (1884-1973) lectures and course notes on topics such...

-Scope and Content note This collection is comprised of the single volume commonplace book of Mary Flowers.
-It includes copied letters, the account of the convincement (i.e. conversion) of Jane Hoskins, elegies, testimonies, extracts of meeting minutes left by Thomas Brown, and extracts from speeches.
+Overview The commonplace book of Mary Flowers includes copied letters, the account of the convincement (conversion to Quakerism) of Jane Hoskins, elegies, testimonies, extracts of meeting minutes left by Thomas Brown, and extracts from speeches.

 Abstract Rufus Matthew Jones was born on January 25, 1863 in South China, Maine.
 His parents were Edwin and Mary Gifford Hoxie Jones.
 Their family had been Quakers, and he was brought up in a spartan and religious household.
 By his own estimate, Rufus M. Jones was deeply influenced as a child by his Aunt Peace Jones for her life of Quaker homily and, as a young man, the spirituality and philosophical powers of oratory and discourse of his other aunt and uncle, the ministers Eli and Sybil Jones.
 He...